concourse/concourse/README.md

 2. Install [direnv](https://github.com/zimbatm/direnv).
 Once installed you can `cd` in and out of the concourse directory to setup your environment.

-3. You can now build the the fly binary with go build:
+3. You can now build the fly binary with go build:

   ```bash
   cd src/github.com/concourse/fly